 But perhaps what is most striking about the raft of off-grid solar-water solutions in remote areas is the distinct lack of battery energy storage systems (BESS).
 While the cost of BESS has decreased dramatically in recent years, remote communities, particularly in developing countries, can still find the costs prohibitive, the lifetimes short, the inconsistency debilitating, and the maintenance difficult.
 After all, water is a necessity for survival and systems which provide it must be robust and dependable for long periods of time.

-“Instead of storing energy we store water, either by gravity, as demonstrated in one of our projects in Kenya, in which we pump the water uphill when the sun is high, or in storage tanks,” Traverso said.
+“Instead of storing energy we store water, either by gravity, as demonstrated in one of our projects in Cape Verde, in which we pump the water uphill when the sun is high, or in storage tanks,” Traverso said.
 “If unavoidable, small batteries for pumps can be used, but it’s far less expensive than incorporating a full energy storage system.”